The 7 Biggest Mistakes When Moving to Spain & Other Tips

 Some institutions will tell you that you need cita previa (an appointment), which you can arrange by phone or online.
 This cita previa doesn’t always run in time, so you are given a date and time and can still end up waiting.

 It gets worse when they don’t accept appointments.
-You must go early and queue for hours, sometimes, you will be lucky and get things sorted on your first visit, but you sometimes may be asked to provide extra information and bring it another day.
+You must go early and queue for hours.
+Sometimes, you will be lucky and get things sorted on your first visit, but you may sometimes be asked to provide extra information and bring it another day.

 At the same time, if there’s something you can do before moving to Spain – i.e. from your home country, it’s better to start the process there.